 The staff at Allen Creek is committed to positive interactions with individual children and within each class group.
 We greet children as they arrive and work with parents to facilitate a successful separation.
 During our conversations with children we maintain eye contact, listen carefully, and move close, rather than speaking from a distance.
 We respect their personal space, and encourage each child to be independent and creative.

 We believe that children learn best from a position of strength, and that they are highly motivated by personal goals and interests.
 We understand children by observing them at play.
 Over time we learn a great deal about their unique qualities.
-These observations are documented in daily anecdotes, giving us a record of the child’s development over the course of a year.
-We use this information to help us create curriculum based directly on children’s interests and abilities.
+These observations are documented, giving us a record of the child’s development over the course of a year.
+We use this information to help us create a curriculum based directly on children’s interests and abilities.